Fire breaks out in Delhi CBI building basement

-A fire broke out in the basement of the CBI building at the CGO complex in the Lodhi Road area in Delhi today.
-All officers and staff in the building have been evacuated.
+A fire broke out inside the basement of the CBI building the CGO complex here, officials said on Friday.

-Eight fire tenders have rushed to the spot, news agency ANI reported.
+The information about the fire at the Central Bureau of Investigation office was received at 1.40 pm following which eight fire tenders were rushed to the spot.

-Delhi: Fire breaks out in basement of the CBI building at CGO complex in Lodhi Road area today.
-All officers and staff in the building have been evacuated.
-Eight fire tenders rushed to the spot.
-Further details awaited.
+The fire broke out in the panel board, a senior fire official said.

 Follow us on Facebook | Twitter | Dailymotion | YouTube